Islamic State affiliated terrorist attacks in France: Aftermath and economic loss

 At the end of 2015, the INSEE forecasts that the terrorist attacks of November will cause a 0.1% decrease in the country's GDP for the last part of the year.

 Following the hostage taking of the 13th of November 2015 and the July 2016 Nice attack, the French Government decided to raise the tax on insurance contracts from €3.30 to €5.90 per contract, generating a benefit of €140 million euros which was redistributed to the victims and their families.

 Tourism was largely impacted by the terrorist attacks of 2015.
-Following the week of the 13th, restaurants (especially gourmet ones), movie theatres, museums (including the Louvre and Grand Palais) and fashion galleries (such as Lafayette and Printemps Haussman) experienced a downfall of visitor rate up to 50%.
+Following the week of the 13th, restaurants (especially gourmet ones), cinemas, museums (including the Louvre and Grand Palais) and fashion galleries (such as Lafayette and Printemps Haussman) experienced a downfall of visitor rate up to 50%.
 This phenomenon was all the more disastrous for the economy as it occurred a couple weeks before Christmas.

 In 2016, the number of tourists saw a 7% decrease.
 The SNCF (French National Railroad Service) announced a loss of 300 million euros on that year.
 The final results of the Regional Committee of Tourism confirmed a fall of 1.5 million tourists: primarily international tourists and most notably Chinese tourists, which represents a loss of 1.3 billion euros.

 Side effects

-Following the attacks, security services are increasingly sought.
-Private bodyguards are hired, policemen are mobilized to proceed to check ups at the entrance of highly attended public events, hackers are hired to prevent the risk of new attacks.
+Following the attacks, security services were increasingly sought.
+Private bodyguards were hired, policemen were mobilized to do check at the entrances of highly attended public events, staff were hired to prevent new attacks.
 Thousands of French flags were purchased at the end of 2016.
 The book A Moveable Feast, written by Ernest Hemingway, describing the delightful Parisian life in the 1920s, sold 125,400 copies instead of the expected 3000.
 Book stores quickly experienced a shortage, thus thousands of copies were printed to respond to the unprecedented demand.